Gear Review: The 5 Best Headlamps

 • Versatile and bright enough for everything from reading in the tent and managing camp chores to hiking rugged trail or route-finding off-trail in complete darkness.

-• Intuitive and easy to use, so I don’t have to consult instructions more than once, take of my gloves to operate it, or use a tool to change batteries.
+• Intuitive and easy to use, so I don’t have to consult instructions more than once, take off my gloves to operate it, or use a tool to change batteries.

 • Projects a beam that’s focused and even, not blotchy and uneven.

-• Preferably rechargeable so I’m not throwing away batteries.
+• Preferably rechargeable so I’m not repeatedly buying and throwing away batteries.

-With the exception of being rechargeable—which costs more, and I review headlamps at a range of price points—I generally apply those standards when choosing which headlamps I’ll review at The Big Outside.
+I generally apply those standards when choosing which headlamps I’ll review at The Big Outside, with the exception of being rechargeable—which costs more up front (although not over time), because I choose to review headlamps at a range of price points.
 So to help you find the right model for yourself or someone else, I’ve put together this list of the five best headlamps I’ve reviewed at this blog, listed in order of cost, along with a comparison chart.

 |Model||Price||Weight||Max Power||Burn Time||Rechargeable|